Brycealong/geneticmaps/README.md

 ### Example:

-#### step1:

-before running this step, it is highly recommended to use `bcftools` to inspect the raw vcf file.
+before running these steps, it is highly recommended to use `bcftools` to inspect the raw vcf file.

 two commands I find useful are: